 Make the Pasty

-- Divide the pastry into 4 and roll each piece into rounds the size of a tea plate (approx 6 - 7 inches).
+- Divide the pastry into 4 and roll each piece into rounds the size of a tea plate (approximately 6 to 7 inches).

 - Divide the meat mixture between each pastry circle and place to one side.
 Brush the edges with beaten egg.